-    Turner is not a party listed in the suit, but said through his office, “Not only has CSEA never had an issue with job training, we’ve advocated for years with department heads and the district superintendent for our members to receive training in their respective fields.”
+Turner is not a party listed in the suit, but said through his office, “Not only has CSEA never had an issue with job training, [but we’ve also] advocated for years with department heads and the district superintendent for our members to receive training in their respective fields.”

 “(O’Riley) would schedule trainings she deemed mandatory, with little to no advance notification, scheduling these trainings during our members’ unpaid holiday and vacation breaks or on members’ personal time off, without pay,” Turner said.
-“Not only is that disrespectful, it’s also illegal.”
+“Not only is that disrespectful, [but] it’s also illegal.”

 But that wasn’t all.
 O’Riley additionally said she struggled to keep her students off of an allegedly politically connected vendor’s buses.

 After vendor AllWays East (AWE) lost its insurance coverage, O’Riley advised the school board not to renew its contract.
-She said that decision was constantly criticized by Rev. Steven Lopez, at the time the school board vice president, who O’Riley added was “close, personal friends with the owners.”
+She said that the decision was constantly criticized by Rev. Steven Lopez, at the time the school board vice president, who O’Riley added was “close, personal friends with the owners.”